This post may contain affiliate links. Read our disclosure policy.

 Looking for more cajun recipes?
 Try one pot creamy cajun shrimp pastacrispy air fryer shrimp, or this one pot creamy cajun chicken pasta recipe next time!

-a cast iron skillet full of cream cajun sausage pasta
+a cast iron skillet full of creamy cajun sausage pasta garnished with parsley.

 Save this Recipe!